matthewtodd/zmk-config/README.md

 happily.
 Now I am inlining it all here so it'll be easier for me to tinker with.

+## Changes from Miryoku

+- Removed the mouse layer, for now.
+I'm watching zmk#2477, which seems like it's close!
+- Removed the button layer, since I wasn't really using it.
+- Removed additional features (boot, base, tap, extra, opposite, current).
+- Removed keys I didn't use (insert, RGB, power & output toggles, scroll lock).
+- Added a [Sturdy][sturdy] layer so I can play around with it!
+I may add other experimental layouts like this from time to time.

+## TODO, Maybe

-I have primarily removed some Miryoku features I wasn't using and experimentally added the [Sturdy][sturdy] keyboard layout as an alternate layer, to see what I think of it.
-Future work may include a QWERTY alternate layer so I can let friends test-drive the keyboard more easily, as well as exploration of non-momentary layer changes, since my thumbs get a little fatigued holding layer switches down.
+- Add a QWERTY layer so I can let friends test-drive the keyboard more easily.
+- Explore non-momentary layer switching, since my thumbs get a little fatigued holding layer switches down.

-## Layout
+## Layers

 ![keymap][keymap]